maikeriva/privategooglecalendars/readme.txt

 = I get an 'Error: redirect_uri_mismatch' error when I want to authorize =

-This means that you didn't add your current URL [YOURWEBSITE]/wp-admin/options-general.php?page=pgc to the authorized redirect URIs as explained in the Getting Started section of the Help tab in the Settings screen.
+This means that you didn't add your current URL [YOURWEBSITE]/wp-admin/options-general.php?page=pgc to the authorized redirect URIs.
+See the [website](https://blog.michielvaneerd.nl/private-google-calendars/) for more information.

 = W3 Total Cache =